Hi, I’m Jennie Nash

 2. We hand-pick a coach for every writer.

 We call this our secret sauce because it is 100% human-powered and 100% effective.
-Managing Editor Diana Renn and her editorial team listen carefully to every writer’s needs and goals, get a sense of their project and their writing style, and hand-pick a coach to guide their project through to the end.
+Manager of Writer and Coach Development Diana Renn and her editorial team listen carefully to every writer’s needs and goals, get a sense of their project and their writing style, and hand-pick a coach to guide their project through to the end.
 Meet our book coaches!

 3. We give the writers the support they need to succeed.